instructure/canvas-lms/doc/api/lti_dev_key_config.md

 - Beta: `https://canvas.beta.instructure.com/api/lti/security/jwks`
 - Test: `https://canvas.test.instructure.com/api/lti/security/jwks`

 - **Authorization Redirect URL**: The values and use of this are described in [Step 2](#step-2).
 Since the URL is static, you will want to configure this in your tool.
+Tools that wish to utilize [Step 1.5](#login-redirect) need to include _all_ possible redirect URLs here.

 - **Client ID**: The `client_id` of the Developer Key that's been configured in Canvas.
 Your tool will need to use this in the authentication response to Canvas ([Step 2](#step-2)) and it is also used during the <a href="" target="_blank">Client Credentials Grant</a> to access <a href="file.oauth.html#accessing-lti-advantage-services" target="_blank">LTI Advantage Services</a>.